scvalex/ltc/docs/interim.md

 \begin{abstract}

-A frequent problem that appears in computing is keeping replicated data sets synchronized.
-Solutions to this problem include distributed version control systems such as git, traditional databases such as MySQL, and modern NoSQL data stores such as Redis.
-All these make tacit assumptions about the communication channel; for instance, all assume that the round-trip times between nodes is relatively short.
+A frequent problem in computing is keeping replicated data sets synchronized.
+Solutions include distributed version control systems such as git, traditional databases such as MySQL, and modern NoSQL data stores such as Redis.
+But all these make tacit assumptions about the communication channel; for instance, all assume that the round-trip times between nodes is relatively short.
 Although these assumptions hold withing data centers, and sometimes, on the Internet, they do not hold for some extreme situations such as interplanetary communications.
 LTc aims to define and implement synchronization protocols for such situations.

 \end{abstract}